mychiffonn/website/src/content/about.md

-I am interested in researching and building **human–AI systems** that **reshape how people access, trust, and collaborate around _knowledge_**.
+I am interested in researching and building **human–AI systems** that **reshape how people access, trust, and collaborate** with:

-- Inclusivity: building systems that adapt across languages, cultures, and modalities.
+- multilingual and cross-cultural adaptation
-- Safety: caliberating reliability and trust, knowledge editing and unlearning, and memory mechanisms
+- **human-AI alignment**: data curation, pluralistic alignment, scalable oversight, benchmarking and holistic evaluation
-- Collaboration: Human-AI bidrectional alignment, collaborative dynamics, and synergy
+- **human-AI collaboration**: building cooperative AI while maintaining human agency
-- Other interests: data-centric AI, social impacts of AI, AI ethics, AI & education
+- Other interests: social intelligence, social impacts of AI, AI ethics, AI & education

-Knowledge can be broadly defined, and so I care about many ways and aspects of accessing and producing knowledge.
 In the long term, I envision a **personalized, external knowledge system that co-evolve with humans and society** as we forget, re-prioritize, and integrate new knowlege over time.